-Lets you replicate the Full Installation from a model system that is already installed with Version 5.1 onto one or more systems with the same or similar hardware configuration.
+Lets you replicate the Full Installation from a model system that is already installed onto one or more systems with the same or similar hardware configuration.
 Installation Cloning is ideal for environments in which there are many systems of the same type to be installed.
 Cloning produces identical system installations and eliminates the need to go through the Full Installation tasks at each system.
 (See Section 2.1.3.)

-• Configuration Cloning
+Configuration Cloning